tsgates/arch-wiki-markdown/wiki/HP_ProBook_4530s.md

 > Graphics

-Intel HD3000 card is supported by open-source xf86-video-intel driver.
+Intel HD Graphics 3000 is supported by the open-source xf86-video-intel driver.
 Dual-head with HDMI works.

-    pacman -S xf86-video-intel
+If using hybrid graphics in conjunction with AMD, AMD Catalyst works well regarding GPU power management.
+Switching, however, requires a system reboot.
+AMD Catalyst should be installed along with xf86-video-intel to support hybrid (Intel) GPU.

 Brightness

-Controlling brightness with Fn+F2 and Fn+F3 buttons works in Gnome 3, did not test in other DEs.
+Controlling screen brightness with the keystrokes Fn+F2 and Fn+F3 works in Gnome 3, KDE and MATE and has not been tested in other desktop environments.

 > Touchpad

-Works with xf86-input-synaptics package.
-Could not get it to switch off while double tapped in top-left corner, like it worked in Suse Linux Enterprise Desktop, which was factory OS.
-Tested tapping, two- and three-finger tapping and two-finger scrolling.

-    pacman -S xf86-input-synaptics
+Touchpad function works with xf86-input-synaptics package.
+Disabling touchpad using the top-left corner double tap works with xf86-input-synaptics-led package found in the AUR.

 > Miscellaneous hardware